happypeter/githome/wiki.md

   safe, check https://en.wikipedia.org/wiki/Dropped_ceiling to see the possible danger of hiding cables above a false ceiling

-## Septic tank

-- how to clean a tank, https://youtu.be/mz1HJnGtKPw?t=751

 ## Basic Info

 - Why I love the new githome